COVID-19 and Monash Global Programs FAQs

-Are semester two, 2021 programs definitely cancelled?
+Are semester two 2021 and semester one 2022 programs definitely cancelled?
 Is there a possibility that this decision may change?

-The decision to cancel all exchange and study abroad programs in semester two, 2021 is final; the decision won’t change.
+The decision to cancel all semester exchange and study abroad programs in semester two 2021 and in semester one 2022 is final; the decision won’t change.

 When are exchange and study abroad programs likely to resume?

-If you are a student who submitted an application and was allocated a place at an institution but chose to apply for a new institution in semester two, 2022, you must withdraw your application and reapply for semester two, 2022 in MAP by 15 October, 2021.
-Applications will open in May, 2021.
+If you are a student who submitted an application and was allocated a place at an institution but chose to apply for a new institution in semester two 2022, you must withdraw your application and reapply for semester two 2022 in MAP by 15 October, 2021.
+Applications are now open

 Will students who were originally due to go abroad in a previous semester and deferred be given priority over new applicants?

 Yes.
 As we are now trying to place several semesters of deferred students, each earlier semester cohort is given priority over newer applicants e.g. semester one 2021 is given priority over semester two 2021 and semester two 2021 is given priority over new applicants for semester two 2022.

 For those students who will NOT need to submit a new application for semester two 2022, what elements of the application will need to be updated?

 You will need to create a new financial plan, in recognition of the fact that travel costs have changed due to the impact of COVID-19.

 You will also need to submit updated course progression information and a new study plan, made up of units offered at your host institution in semester two 2022 (if your host institution has not yet published this, you should choose units listed for semester two 2021 or semester two 2020 on the assumption that offerings don’t change drastically from year to year).
 Please remember that Monash’s semester two is often referred to as semester one in the Northern Hemisphere and can be commonly referred to as the Fall/Autumn/Winter semester or the Michaelmas term.